 Fostering a culture of growth.

-My company specializes in bringing dramatic and previously unprecedented levels of growth to early stage companies.
+Stealth Venture Labs specializes in bringing dramatic and previously unprecedented levels of growth to early stage companies.
 To consistently do this requires tools, techniques, the right strategy and attitude, along with product market fit (see our New Venture Success Criteria).
 Assuming you have these things, then it’s possible to create a culture of growth which should be the aspirational goal of any growth minded company, as we all know the famous Drucker maxim: “Culture eats strategy for breakfast”.

 Creating a culture of growth cannot be achieved by just incessantly demanding more and more from your team and company.
 It’s about process, perspective and balance.
 Ultimately culture can’t be forced, it must be fostered, as culture only exists in the essence of how you are perceived.